Online Bootstrap Inference for the Trend of Nonstationary Time Series: EXPERIMENTS

 \subsection{Results}

 \paragraph{Coverage} Figure \ref{fig:mainexp} shows the coverage for the different DGPs using EWMA smoothing.
 For our proposed method, the AR(1) process with $\phi=0.3$ exhibits overcoverage, while the AR(1) process with $\phi=0.6$ slightly undercovers for small effective sample sizes $\nu_\eta$.
 This highlights the natural trade-off between the effective sample size and the strength of dependence in the process, as well as the tendency of time-series bootstraps to underrepresent autocovariances when the effective sample size is small.
 Similar behavior can be observed for the experiments in Appendix \ref{sec:app_addexp}.
-In all cases, the baselines suffer from severe undercoverage because they cannot account for temporal dependence.
+In all cases, the iid and WS baselines suffer from severe undercoverage because they cannot account for temporal dependence.
+The block bootstrap achieves nominal coverage only for larger effective sample sizes, since it does not incorporate a small-sample correction.
+Practitioners should therefore be cautious when the dependence range is large relative to the smoothing window, and in such cases use larger effective sample sizes or interpret the resulting bands conservatively.

 \paragraph{Width}

 Figure \ref{fig:stationary_width} shows a decrease in the average interval width similar to $1/\sqrt{\nu_\eta}$.
 This is in line with theoretical expectations, as the variance is of order $1/\nu_\eta$ asymptotically.
 This further validates that the intervals are appropriately scaled, even when the uniform coverage approaches 1, as in the case of the AR(1) process with $\phi=0.3$, where the interval strongly overcovers.
 A similar behavior can be observed for other configurations, as shown in Appendix A.1.
 Naturally, the baseline intervals' widths are substantially smaller than our intervals, as they fail to provide accurate coverage.